TomoakiNagahara/op-unit-api/README.md

 //  Set value.
 $api->Set('user_id',$user_id);

-//  Set error message for developers.
+//  The error will be included in the JSON, perfect for handling in the browser.
 $api->Error('This is test1.');

-//  For site admin only notice.
+//  This is the Notice to the administrator.
+It is not included in the JSON.
 OP()->Notice('This is a notice to admin only.');

+// Output the JSON.
 $api->Out();
 ```